 - Nearly all paid summer internships have deadlines in October or November.
 You must plan ahead!

-- To find the best possible internship to match your particular needs, contact internship coordinator Mike Chesnick.
+- To find the best possible internship to match your particular needs, contact Internship Coordinator Rachel Mosteller.

 Weekly, the School of Journalism sends out a list of internship opportunities via email.
 The School also hosts an Internship Fair twice a year and offers private visits with recruiters, Skype interviews and information sessions.
-The internship coordinator is available Monday, Wednesday and Thursday from 8:30 a.m. to 4 p.m. to review résumés, cover letters and application packages, as well as provide interview practice.
+The internship coordinator is available Monday through Thursday to discuss internship/job opportunities, review résumés, cover letters and application packages, as well as provide interview practice.
 Click here to schedule an appointment, either in-person or Zoom.

 Where to Look

-There are dozens of sites that list internships for journalism students, but here are a few places to start to get an idea of what is out there are:
+There are dozens of sites that list internships, freelance opportunities and jobs for journalism students, but here are a few places to start to get an idea of what is out there are: